Search

 A to Z Dictionary 500 Go

-Arthrogryposis (ar-thro-grih-POH-sis) is a congenital (present at birth) condition of the joints and muscles that impairs a person's ability to use joints such as shoulders, wrists, fingers, and lower extremities.
+Arthrogryposis (ar-throw-grih-POE-sis) is a congenital (present at birth) condition of the joints and muscles.
+It affects a child's ability to use joints such as shoulders, wrists, fingers, and lower extremities.

 More to Know

-Proper treatment started early in life can improve the condition.
-Treatment typically involves splinting, bracing, occupational and physical therapy, and orthopedic surgery to help maintain and maximize range of motion and function.
+Treatment started early in life can improve the condition.
+This typically involves splinting, bracing, occupational therapy and physical therapy, and orthopedic surgery to help maintain and maximize range of motion and function.

 Keep in Mind

-Most forms of arthrogryposis cannot be cured, but with proper treatment and therapy, most kids can significantly improve their range of motion and muscle strength and function.
-This can enable them to do everyday activities and lead relatively normal lives.
+There's no cure for most forms of arthrogryposis, but with proper treatment and therapy, most kids can greattly improve their range of motion and muscle strength and function.
+This can help them do everyday activities and lead fairly normal lives.

 All A to Z dictionary entries are regularly reviewed by KidsHealth medical experts.